Nuan8/Docs/en/index.md

 ### Before Installation

-- Languages - For sites that will have content not in English, or will have multi-lingual functions, make sure when installing Revo that your database tables are set to the proper language, such as UTF-8.
+- Languages - For sites that will have content not in English, or will have multi-lingual functions, make sure when installing Revo that the version of php you are running and your database tables are set to the proper language, such as UTF-8.

 ### Quick Links